SUMMARY

 TAKEAWAYS

-Shooting without a screen reduces pressure for perfect shots and mimics film's surprise element.
+The absence of a screen reduces pressure to perfect shots and adds a surprise element.